tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

         ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO MANAGE management-agents IN COMPARTMENT Fleet_Compartment
         ALLOW SERVICE javamanagementservice TO MANAGE metrics IN COMPARTMENT  Fleet_Compartment WHERE  target.metrics.namespace='java_management_service'
-        ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO USE tag-namespaces IN TENANCY ALLOW SERVICE javamanagementservice TO MANAGE log-groups IN COMPARTMENT Fleet_Compartment ALLOW SERVICE javamanagementservice TO MANAGE log-content IN COMPARTMENT Fleet_Compartment ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO MANAGE log-content IN COMPARTMENT Fleet_Compartment
+        ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO USE tag-namespaces IN TENANCY ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO USE METRICS IN COMPARTMENT Fleet_Compartment ALLOW SERVICE javamanagementservice TO MANAGE log-groups IN COMPARTMENT Fleet_Compartment ALLOW SERVICE javamanagementservice TO MANAGE log-content IN COMPARTMENT Fleet_Compartment ALLOW DYNAMIC-GROUP JMS_DYNAMIC_GROUP TO MANAGE log-content IN COMPARTMENT Fleet_Compartment